 The seller’s lawyer typically prepares this document and then reviewed by both pirates lawyers to ensure all items that need to be “adjusted” are correct.

-The most common adjustment on a Statement of Adjustments involves property taxes.
+The most common adjustment involves taxes.
 To calculate the adjustment, the total annual property taxes are divided by 365 to determine the daily tax rate.
 The seller is responsible for property taxes for the number of days they owned the property.
 This is calculated by multiplying the daily tax rate by the number of days the seller owned the home.

-If the seller has prepaid more property taxes than they are responsible for, the buyer must reimburse the seller for the overpayment.
+If the seller has prepaid more taxes on the property than they are responsible for, the buyer must reimburse the seller for the overpayment.
 Conversely, if the seller has paid less than their share, they must provide a credit to the buyer to cover the underpayment.

 It is important to factor this into your closing costs, and make sure you check with your lawyer to know what you should expect.